Skip links

 While SAP systems are generally reliable and secure, it's important to note that vulnerabilities can still arise.
 For example, the SAP ME components may be susceptible to common vulnerabilities like Parth traversal CVE-2022-39802 which RedRays R&D. has identified It's important to remain vigilant and take necessary precautions to ensure the safety and security of these mission-critical systems.

-SAP Penetration Testing Methodology
+SAP Penetration Testing Steps

-Phase 1: Discovery & Reconnaissance
+Discovery & Reconnaissance

 We begin by thoroughly mapping your SAP landscape, uncovering systems, IP addresses, and versions of operating systems, databases, and SAP services.
 This reconnaissance phase involves gathering crucial information such as: